zhangchl007/MCW-App-modernization/WDS/Whiteboard design session trainer guide - App modernization.md

 1.  *What tools would you recommend Contoso use to migrate its database?
 How would you use these?
 Be specific.*

     Contoso could use the SQL Server Data Tools (SSDT) for Visual Studio to detect any incompatibilities and fix any detected issues.
 It could also use the SQL Azure Migration Wizard (SAMW) to perform the incompatibility testing (albeit its rule set is a little older than SSDT, so it may indicate errors that no longer cause incompatibility).
 Contoso could consider using SAMW to perform the migration of schema and data, assuming the database is small to medium in size.
 If the database is large, then Contoso would be better served by using SQL Server Management Studio (SSMS).
 It would export to a BACPAC from SQL Server (by using the Export Data-tier Application task) and then import that BACPAC into SQL Database (using the Import Data-tier Application task).
-The SQL Database would be created a part of the import process.
+The SQL Database would be created as part of the import process.

 2.  *What patterns and services would you use to reduce load on the database?
 Implement the scoreboards?
 Be specific on the Azure services used and how the application would take advantage of them.*